ErandKurtaliqi/ML_2025-26_GR_14/README.md

 7. The answers are compared with the correct answer key
 8. The final score is calculated
 9. The result is returned to the frontend

+---

+## Overview of Phase 2

+Phase 2 represents the **core machine learning stage** of the project, where the system transitions from basic architectural design and preprocessing logic into a fully functional **intelligent detection pipeline**.

+The primary focus of this phase is the **training, validation, and optimization of a YOLO-based object detection model**, designed specifically for analyzing exam sheets.

+Unlike Phase 1, which focuses on system structure and data flow, this phase emphasizes:

+- Model accuracy
+- Detection reliability
+- Real-world robustness
+- Scalability for production environments

+The trained model aims to detect and interpret key elements of exam sheets, including:

+- Candidate code area
+- Answer bubbles
+- Marked answers
+- Question-related regions

+---

+## Machine Learning Approach

+The project leverages the power of **YOLO (You Only Look Once)**, a state-of-the-art real-time object detection algorithm.

+YOLO is chosen because of its:

+- High detection speed
+- Strong accuracy for object localization
+- Ability to detect multiple classes in a single pass
+- Suitability for real-time systems

+The model processes exam sheet images and produces:

+- Bounding boxes
+- Class labels
+- Confidence scores

+These outputs are then used for further processing, including **answer recognition and grading logic**.

+---

+## Main Activities of Phase 2

+The second phase consists of multiple structured steps:

+### 1. Dataset Preparation
+- Collecting real exam sheets
+- Ensuring diversity in format and marking styles
+- Organizing images into structured datasets

+### 2. Image Verification
+- Checking image quality
+- Removing corrupted or unusable samples
+- Standardizing image formats and resolutions

+### 3. Data Annotation
+- Labeling all relevant regions using bounding boxes
+- Ensuring annotation consistency
+- Exporting labels in YOLO format

+### 4. Dataset Splitting
+- Training set (≈70–80%)
+- Validation set (≈10–20%)
+- Test set (≈10%)

+### 5. YOLO Configuration
+- Defining class labels
+- Configuring model architecture
+- Setting training parameters (epochs, batch size, learning rate)

+### 6. Model Training
+- Training the YOLO model on annotated data
+- Monitoring loss and accuracy metrics
+- Adjusting hyperparameters when necessary

+### 7. Model Validation
+- Evaluating model on validation dataset
+- Detecting overfitting or underfitting
+- Fine-tuning model performance

+### 8. Performance Evaluation
+- Measuring:
+  - Precision
+  - Recall
+  - mAP (mean Average Precision)
+- Analyzing detection errors

+### 9. System Integration
+- Integrating the trained model into backend (Python / API)
+- Connecting results with ASP.NET Core logic
+- Preparing outputs for Angular frontend

+---

+## Expected Goal of Phase 2

+At the completion of this phase, the system should include a **fully trained and optimized YOLO model** capable of:

+- Accurately detecting all relevant exam elements
+- Handling real-world variations in marking
+- Supporting automated grading workflows

+This will significantly improve:

+- Accuracy
+- Reliability
+- Efficiency

+> A more detailed technical breakdown will be included in future README updates.

+---

+## Dataset

+A custom dataset was created specifically for this project to simulate real exam scenarios.

+### Dataset Characteristics

+- ~100 exam sheet samples
+- Multiple marking styles and conditions

+### Included Scenarios

+- Fully completed sheets
+- Partially completed sheets
+- Blank answers
+- Multiple marked answers
+- Light and strong markings
+- Crossed-out answers
+- Changed responses
+- Slight misalignment of markings

+### Image Sources

+Images were collected using:

+- Document scanners
+- Smartphone cameras
+- Standard digital cameras

+This diversity ensures the model learns to handle **real-world noise and variability**.

+---

+## Data Annotation

+Annotation is a critical part of this phase.

+### Annotated Elements

+- Candidate code area
+- Answer bubble locations
+- Marked answers
+- Question regions

+### Annotation Format

+All annotations follow the **YOLO format**, where each object is defined by:
+<class_id> <x_center> <y_center> <width> <height>

+### Challenges in Annotation

+- Ensuring consistency across samples
+- Handling ambiguous markings
+- Labeling overlapping regions

+---

+## Technologies Used

+This project integrates multiple technologies across different layers:

+### Backend
+- ASP.NET Core (API & business logic)

+### Frontend
+- Angular (UI and visualization)

+### AI / Processing
+- Python
+- YOLO
+- OCR (for candidate code extraction)

+### Core Domains
+- Machine Learning
+- Computer Vision
+- Image Processing

+---

+## Advantages of the Proposed System

+The system provides several key benefits:

+- Faster exam evaluation
+- Reduced manual workload
+- Increased grading consistency
+- High scalability
+- Reduced human error
+- Automated result generation

+Additionally, the system enables **standardized evaluation**, which is difficult to achieve manually.

+---

+## Challenges Faced

+During this phase, several challenges were identified:

+- Variability in answer marking styles
+- Poor image quality in some samples
+- Overlapping or unclear markings
+- Dataset size limitations
+- Balancing precision vs recall

+These challenges are addressed through:

+- Data augmentation
+- Improved annotation quality
+- Model tuning

+---

+## Future Improvements

+Planned future enhancements include:

+- 📂 Expanding the dataset significantly
+- 🎯 Improving model accuracy through tuning
+- 🔄 Comparing different YOLO versions (YOLOv5, YOLOv8, etc.)
+- 🧪 Experimenting with different architectures
+- 📝 Supporting additional exam formats
+- ☁️ Deploying on scalable cloud infrastructure
+- 🔗 Deeper integration with the web platform

+Phase 2 is a **critical milestone** in the project, transforming it from a conceptual system into an **intelligent, automated solution**.

+The successful implementation of this phase lays the foundation for:

+- Fully automated exam grading
+- Real-time processing capabilities
+- Scalable deployment in educational environments

+---

 # Conclusion